Zolmok/zol-class-names/README.md

 * Add new classes by string or array without having to worry about duplication
 * Remove class by name
 * Modify an existing class
-* Remove class by name
+* Replace class by name

 ## Get started
 npm install zol-class-names